francescobarbarulo/pysim/README.md

 # pysim

 pysim is an event-driven python simulator.
 It was born for fun based on the OMNET++ concept.
-One of the advantages is the lack of network definition.
+One of the advantages is that  the network definition is no more needed.
 Of course it actually missis all the statistic functionalities, but they will be available soon.

 ## Repo

 The repository is organized in this way:
-- _core_ contains all the essentail code for running the simulator (it should not be touched);
+- _core_ contains all the essentail data structures for running the simulator (it should not be touched excpet if you want to improve it, in this case you are welcome);
-- _examples_ contains some demo to show how the simulator works and all its features;
+- _examples_ contains some demo to show how the simulator works and some of its features;
-- in the repo you can find the three _main_ programs related to the three examples.
+- in the repo you can find the two _main_ programs related to the two examples.

 Try these example just downloading the repo, entering the repo and issuing:
 ```